NixOS/rfcs/rfcs/0000-import-from-derivation.md

   By not building during evaluation, we can use remote build machines just as usual.

 This RFC details the fixes to those problems.
+With these fixes made, hydra.nixos.org should change policy to allow importing from derivations.
+In turn, Nixpkgs can stop including auto-generated code, such as the dumps of Hackage.
+This will vastly decrease churn, decreasing growth of that repository.

 # Detailed design
 [design]: #detailed-design